 The Fund may invest up to 20% of its total assets in common stocks and other equity securities from time to time, including those it has received through the conversion of a convertible security held by the Fund or in connection with the restructuring of a debt security.
 See "Convertible Securities and Synthetic Convertible Securities" above.
 For instance, in connection with the restructuring of a debt instrument, either outside of bankruptcy court or in the context of bankruptcy court proceedings, the Fund may determine or be required to accept common stocks or other equity securities in exchange for all or a portion of the debt instrument.
 Depending upon, among other things, PIMCO's evaluation of the potential value of such securities in relation to the price that could be obtained by the Fund at any given time upon sale thereof, the Fund may determine to hold these equity securities in its portfolio.
-For these purposes, operating companies do not include holding companies or companies or other entities whose primary business is to own and manage investment assets such as securities, commodities or real returns and in certain years have significantly underperformed relative to debt securities.
+For these purposes, operating companies do not include holding companies or companies or other entities whose primary business is to own and manage investment assets such as securities, commodities or real

+Although common stocks and other equity securities have historically generated higher average returns than debt securities over the long term, they also have experienced significantly more volatility in those returns and in certain years have significantly underperformed relative to debt securities.
 An adverse event, such as an unfavorable earnings report, may depress the value of a particular equity security held by the Fund.
 Also, prices of common stocks and other equity securities are sensitive to general movements in the equity markets and a decline in those markets may depress the prices of the equity securities held by the Fund.
 The prices of equity securities fluctuate for many different reasons, including changes in investors' perceptions of the financial condition of an issuer or the general condition of the relevant stock market or when political or economic events affecting the issuer occur.
 In addition, prices of equity securities may be particularly sensitive to rising interest rates, as the cost of capital rises and borrowing costs increase.
 The Fund may invest in common shares of pooled vehicles, such as those of other investment companies, and in common shares of REITs.